Education Access Center

 Resources: How to get textbooks in ebook, etext or digital formats.

-If you are enrolled for the Fall and future semesters, and need alternative textbooks, audio or ebooks, please start with option 1.
+If you are enrolled and need alternative textbooks, audio or ebooks, please start with option 1.
 If you are unable to acquire an ebook by using options 1 and 2, and you have a documented print-related disability, then option 3 is the step to take.
-If you are looking for an audio book, most ebook, etext or Digital Editions can be read aloud by hardware or software and can be searched.
+If you are looking for an audio book, most ebook, etext or Digital Editions can be read aloud by software or hardware, and can be searched.
 Publishers and book sellers may also have software or a web application on their site that you sign into for reading the ebooks.

 Book may be included with course.
 Often textbook is indicated as "all inclusive" or "includED" which means that it will be provided at the book publisher's Learning Portal which is usually accessed through Blackboard.
 Etext may also come as part of a package as indicated with "card with access code" or "instant access"--you use a code at the publisher's website to access the ebook.
 After paying for classes, you should receive an email with a link to the publisher's website and a code.
 These ebooks typically are searchable and have some accessibility features including font size and a read aloud feature.
 You can often add an extension to your web browser to allow you to change text to white text on a black background.
 Fonts in your web browser can also be changed to help with dyslexia, dyscalculia, and dysgraphia

 Vital Source Special Request - Form for Assistance needed with contacting the publisher to find an Accessible eTextbook or file.
 TCC/EAC will use this.